britton-jb/sentinel/README.md

 #### FIXME vv
-- It should raise error at run/compile time if it can't find those routes for teh router helper
+- It should raise error at run/compile time if it can't find those routes for the router helper
-- Add a route to verify the token is legit and return the user?
-YES!!!
+- Add a route to verify the token is legit and return the user
-- is account view modification necessary/wanted in config?

 - on change password kill password reset token
-- ensure email gets downcased on insert
+- ensure email gets downcased on insert, in the model (see if in other module logic currently also)
-- password reset token setting and spec
-- Need to update to handle updating password vs "user", because they now update separately

 - Don't create the model, just the migration for the ueberauths
 - Add required fields to default model changeset in mix task

-- FIX the password reset HTML

-- Rename stuff to new Web namespace
 - Change route nesting scope to only have `/auth` handle the ueberauth routes?

-- remove all mention of username? (probs yeah? else figure out how to handle it later)
 - Credo
 - Remove compile time warnings
 - remove FIXMEs

-- manually test html
+- manually test
-- Make sure it actually works

 - update the README
 #### END FIXME ^^